 Interview with J. Craig Williams, Lawyer and Author in Orange County

-J. Craig Williams, the founding partner of WLC- The Williams Law Corporation, located in Orange County, California recently shared his thoughts with us concerning the reasons why he entered his specialty, his passion for writing and speaking, and two important short pieces of advice that all legal professionals should follow.
+J. Craig Williams, the founding partner of The Williams Law Corporation (WLC), located in Orange County, California recently shared his thoughts with us concerning the reasons why he entered his specialty, his passion for writing and speaking, and two important short pieces of advice that all legal professionals should follow.

-Williams is the author of May it Please the Court, named by Laws.com as one of the Top 100 Legal Information Blogs of 2013.
+Williams’ blog May it Please the Court was named by Laws.com as one of the Top 100 Legal Information Blogs of 2013.
 Williams has published How to Get Sued: An Instructional Guide, a hardcover book, with Kaplan Publishing, and his second hardcover book from Kaplan, Bad Decisions?
 10 Famous Cases That Went Wrong is anticipated to be published in 2014.
 He also wrote the Foreword for the reissued hardcover book, The Path of the Law by Oliver Wendell Holmes.

 What event or series of events led you to initially pursue law as your profession of choice?
 Please elaborate.

 After college, I started working in corporate public relations that provided little intellectual challenge, so I applied and was admitted into the University of Iowa College of Law (the closest law school to where I lived).
 I wanted a profession that would enable me to utilize my writing and speaking skills, and law turned out to be the right path for my career.
 It has taken me places that I would have never imagined.

 Name 1 or 2 specific challenges you have faced in the law specialty and the steps you took to meet these challenges.